 Beathard does provide some rushing ability, and San Francisco may move to a more ground-based attack, which could prove a mixed bag for RBs Matt Breida and Alfred Morris.
 Both players may get more opportunities, but it could be harder for them to do as much with them, particularly in an offense that might struggle to consistently reach the red zone.

 Note that The Washington Post defaults to PPR scoring, and that the rankings will update throughout the week, so please check back frequently.
+On a bye this week: Panthers, Redskins.
 Here are this week’s top movers and players of note.